-The sole provider for her family, Claudia needed some outside support to keep a roof over the heads of her two sons and daughter, who were all enrolled at a local elementary school.
-Stable housing is a necessity for all individuals, but especially for students who require a strong foundation to learn and succeed.
-Stationed in local schools, the Success and Stability case managers are assigned dozens of families, like Claudia’s, to help the parents address the root causes of their challenges, craft goals to address those challenges and execute those goals.
-“By strengthening the household, you empower the parents so that the children are cared for and can thrive,” said Kimberly Richards, a program case manager from Auburn Gresham.
-Some common goals that parents make include avoiding eviction, finding affordable housing or saving for a home.
+The sole provider for her family, Claudia was in need of outside support to keep a roof over the heads of her two sons and daughter who were all enrolled at a local elementary school.

+Funded by the Siemer Institute and facilitated by United Way, the Success and Stability Program provides wrap-around services to families experiencing housing insecurity in Brighton Park, Auburn Gresham and West Chicago.
+Stationed in local schools, the Success and Stability case managers help parents address the root causes of their challenges, craft goals to address those challenges and execute those goals.
+“By strengthening the household, you empower the parents so that the children are cared for and can thrive,” said Kimberly Richards, a Success and Stability case manager from Auburn Gresham.
+Some parents aim to avoid eviction, find affordable housing or save for a home.

 Caseworkers approach this work with the intention of creating a healthier environment for the students to learn and achieve.
 “You can’t do homework when the lights turn out in the shelter.
 When you know your parents are worried about paying rent, you can’t focus on school,” said Jenny Hansen, United Way of Metro Chicago’s senior manager of Safety Net and Basic Needs.
 “If you’re hungry, tired or stressed because of eviction, you can’t learn.
 If we want kids to be successful in school, we need to stabilize the family.”

 Upon enrolling in Brighton Park’s program, Claudia set three goals – to find employment, not to be evicted and to become more involved in her children’s interests.

 With the assistance of her case manager, Claudia spoke with her landlord about her situation, agreeing to avoid eviction while looking for a job.
 Her case manager also referred her to agencies where she received rental assistance to pay her overdue rent and utility bills.